fcantor/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## pwd
 This command stands for Print Working Directory and outputs to the terminal the current working directory you're in

+## ls
+This command lists the contents of the current working directory